How to Write Procedures: A Step-by-Step Guide to Improve

 A restaurant needs to be able to store its food and maintain a proper inventory.
 This would require adequate training for your staff to minimize wastage.
 A detailed set of instructions would help with how a restaurant wants to store its food.
 Add the minute details about the quality and quantity of the food that you save.

-Other restaurant SOP sections could include customer service standards (e.g., customer complaint management) and equipment handlings, such as health and hygiene regulations and safety.
-A standard procedure like this one helps makes it easy to replicate the process, in the same way, every time.
+Other restaurant SOP sections could include customer service standards (e.g., customer complaint management) and equipment handling, such as health and hygiene regulations and safety.
+A standard procedure like this one helps make it easy to replicate the process in the same way, every time.

 2. Operation SOP